birfan/MultimodalRecognition/README.md

 Touch the left hand of Pepper robot to start the code.

-## Usage without tablet interaction for HRI in recognitionModule: "Silent" mode
+## Usage without Tablet Interaction in recognitionModule: "Silent" Mode

 In line 118 in *recognitionModule.py*, set *isTabletInteraction* to *False*.